 Ohio "white lung" pneumonia cases not linked to China outbreak or novel pathogen, experts say

-Health officials in Ohio and Massachusetts are warning about an increase in pneumonia cases among children — but experts say there isn't a connection between this outbreak and the one happening in China.
+Health officials in Ohio are warning about an increase in pneumonia cases among children — but experts say there isn't a connection between this outbreak and the one happening in China.

 In a press release Thursday, officials in Ohio's Warren County (located between Cincinnati and Dayton) shared an update on the outbreak there, noting 145 cases have been reported in children aged 3 to 14 years old.